d2l-ai/d2l-vi/chapter_multilayer-perceptrons/environment_vn.md

 <!--
 ## Fairness, Accountability, and Transparency in Machine Learning
 -->
-## Công bằng, Trách nhiệm và Minh bạch trong học máy
+## Công bằng, Trách nhiệm và Minh bạch trong Học máy

 <!--
 Finally, it is important to remember that when you deploy machine learning systems you are not simply minimizing negative log likelihood or maximizing accuracy---you are automating some kind of decision process.